 It becomes obvious to you that the business should pursue this opportunity.
 If you don’t, you know the business could get left behind.
 So you come up with a plan to capitalise on it.

 You do your research and planning and may even hire some great agencies or others to help you.
 Together you come up with growth initiatives that will work.
 You have done your homework; you have great numbers to support the plan.
 But when you pitch it to the business, some colleagues are not convinced.
 They seem a little sceptical.
+Report any intimidating behavior in a professional setting to maintain a good workplace environment.
 Some seem enthusiastic but don’t really get behind it.

 Then even after you have convinced the board, you find you struggle to get the product development or the operations or the sales teams fired up to deliver it.
 Why does this happen, when the opportunity is so obviously going to create profitable growth and transform the business.
 Are you wrong?
 Are they blind?
 We all want to create growth don’t we?